Step 2: Review Locations - International Exchange Programs

 University Partner Institutions (Search and Exploration Tool)

-Tandon Global has collected and organized important information from each of our partner institutions in an easy to search and read format.
+Tandon Global has collected and organized important information from each of our partner institutions in an easy-to-search and read format.
 Students should use this tool to narrow down their top choice in schools, we suggest picking up to 3.
-We also have a spreadsheet version displaying the same information which can be found here.
+We also have a spreadsheet version of the database displaying the same information.

 In this tool you can: